xixi-cathy/regX/README.md

    This step takes about 5 minutes.
 The output files were provided in Supplementary tables.

 # Instructions for use on your own data
 regX is a relatively flexible deep learning framework.
 The prediction tasks and model structures can be flexibly designed according to the application scenario.
-In general, you may refer to the instructions and workflows demonstrated in the two examples.
+In general, you may refer to the instructions and workflows demonstrated in the two .
 You may also contact us for more technical support.